HSC Biology 1st Paper Suggestion Question 2020

 All Board Biology 1st Paper Model Question

 HSC Biology Suggestion and Question Patterns of HSC Examination 2020.
 HSC 2020 patterns suggestion and the question were published by the Board of Intermediate and Secondary Education, Dhaka.
-The Board of Intermediate and Secondary Education, Dhaka is an autonomous organization, responsible for the holding of two public examinations (SSC & HSC) and recognition of the newly created non-Govt. an educational institution, as well as of the supervision, control and the evolution of these institutions.
+The Board of Intermediate and Secondary Education, Dhaka is an autonomous organization, responsible for the holding of two public examinations (SSC & HSC) and recognition of the newly created non-Govt. an educational institution, as well as of the supervision, control, and evolution of these institutions.

 A central organizing concept in biology is that life changes and develops through evolution and that all life-forms known have a common origin.
 The theory of evolution postulates that all organisms on the Earth, both living and extinct, have descended from a common ancestor or an ancestral gene pool.